PajaPatakTester/Old-UI-framework/README.md

-This solution demonstrates automated testing web pages with Selenium and C#.NET The execution of tests is only on Chrome driver
-The framework is using Page Object Pattern
+GUI testing framework that uses Page Object Design Pattern and Page Factory and tests are executed via ChromeDriver.